 No. Coaches who are also parents of team members are afforded no special consideration.
-They may not coach or attend until the contest at that level of play has occurred.

 11. If a game official or school representative has knowledge of a next contest suspension which was not enforced by a member school, what action can be taken?